Lane Change Intention Prediction of two distinct Populations using a Transformer: Problem Definition and Input Data

-where $v=\sqrt{v_x^2+v_y^2}$.
-When $r=1$ then $s=0$ .
-It should be noted that, given the way the reference path was designed, all the trajectory points end up with $l<0$.
-To avoid those situations in which the road geometry would affect the lane change behavior (which would require a specific prediction algorithm), trajectory points $p$ whose closest reference point $p_r$ has a curvature such that $|\tilde{k}_r|>0.001$ are excluded from the frames of interest.
+The resulting approximated curvature $\tilde{k}_i$ tends to be noisy.
+A moving average of window size $16$ is applied to smooth it out.
+To limit the effect of road geometry on the driving behaviour, an upper limit of $0.001$ for the curvature is enforced and trajectory points $p$ whose closest reference point $p_r$ has a curvature $k_r>0.001$ are excluded from the frames of interest.
 The conversion from Cartesian to Frenet is now complete, the next step is to cut the samples and extract the features.